FarronF/limerick-council-meetings/meetings/2025/01/15-Monthly Meeting of the Municipal District of Newcastle West/Agenda - Meeting of the Municipal District of Newcastle West - 15th January 2025.md

 I will move at the next Meeting that the road lighting at Killoughteen school be adjusted and placed on a

-timer to limit its levels of glare and intrusiveness on neighbouring residential properties.---
+timer to limit its levels of glare and intrusiveness on neighbouring residential properties.
+---